 - Fold in strawberries (you can save a few to drop on the top of the muffins before baking if you’d like).

-- Bake until set in the middle, 18 to 20 minutes.
+- Bake until a tester inserted in the middle comes out with a few moist crumbs, 18 to 20 minutes.

-- Cool slightly before removing from the muffin tin.
+- Cool slightly before removing the muffins from the muffin tin.